Contextual Semi-Supervised Learning: An Approach To Leverage Air-Surveillance and Untranscribed ATC Data in ASR Systems: Introduction

 Previous research under ATCO2 project targeted cross-accented ASR in ATC, where more than 142 hours from different sources and airports were used for supervised training~\cite{zuluaga2020automatic}.
 Preliminary results on four test sets suggest that the ASR system can generalize towards speakers with different English accents as long as sufficient amount of manually transcribed training data is available~\cite{zuluaga2020automatic}.
 In fact, current commercial ASR systems are trained on thousands of annotated speech data whereas in ATC domain not even a considerable fraction of that amount is available for supervised training.
 Recent research on ASR in ATC has concluded that the lack of annotated speech data and its high production cost are current issues holding the development of fully autonomous ASR systems~\cite{cordero2012automated}.
-Some previous research addressed the lack of transcribed ATC speech data using semi-supervised training (e.g. ASR tasks applied to under-resourced languages~\cite{Imseng_ICASSP_2014,khonglah2020incremental}) to decrease Word Error Rates (WER)~\cite{kleinert2018semi,srinivasamurthy2017semi}.
+Some previous research addressed the lack of transcribed ATC speech data using semi-supervised training (e.g. ASR tasks applied to under-resourced languages~\cite{imseng2012comparing,Imseng_ICASSP_2014,dey2019exploiting,khonglah2020incremental}) to decrease Word Error Rates (WER)~\cite{kleinert2018semi,srinivasamurthy2017semi}.
 In this paper we investigate the effect of integrating contextual knowledge from air-surveillance data into the Semi-Supervised Learning (SSL) pipeline to further boost the performance gains.
 Detailed information on the proposed approach is given in section \ref{sec:methods}.
-Similar research adding contextual knowledge into the decoding graph (HCLG.fst) or by re-scoring lattices after the decoding step were described in~\cite{aleksic2015bringing,hall2015composition,velikovich2018semantic}.
+Similar research adding contextual knowledge into the decoding graph (HCLG.fst) or by re-scoring lattices after the decoding step were described in~\cite{braun2021comparison,aleksic2015bringing,hall2015composition,velikovich2018semantic}.
 Modifying the Language Model (LM) with prior knowledge is reviewed in~\cite{scheiner2016voice,vasserman2016contextual}.

 In Section 2 we present the main ATC task and how SSL and contextual knowledge can be used to leverage the ASR system.
-Section 3 present the experimental setup and the two main input streams of data, i.e. air-surveillance data and untranscribed ATC voice communications.
-Section 4 presents the main results and discussion.
-Finally, Section 5 concludes the paper and proposes a road-map about how to scale this method in bigger ASR systems with data from different airports.
+Section 3 and Section 4 presents the experimental setup and the two input streams of data, i.e. air-surveillance data and untranscribed ATC voice communications.
+Section 5 presents the main results and discussion.
+Finally, Section 6 concludes the paper and proposes a road-map about how to scale up this method for ASR systems trained on data from different airports.